microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-getpstncalls.md

 ## Function response

 If successful, this function returns a `200 OK` response code and a collection of [pstnCallLogRow](../resources/callrecords-pstncalllogrow.md) entries in the response body.
-If there are more than 1000 entries in the range, the body will also include [`@odata.NextLink` entity with URL](https://docs.microsoft.com/graph/paging) to query the next page of call entries.
-The last page in the range will not include the nextLink.
+If there are more than 1000 entries in the date range, the body will also include [`@odata.NextLink` entity with URL](https://docs.microsoft.com/graph/paging) to query the next page of call entries.
+The last page in the date range will not have the `@odata.NextLink` object.

 ## Examples